helloaaditya/ecommerce/backend/README.md

 # E-commerce Backend

-A Node.js/Express backend for the ShopHub e-commerce platform.
+A Node.js/Express backend for the Gogadgets e-commerce platform.

 # 🚀 Render Deployment Instructions